Visual correspondence-based explanations improve AI robustness and human-AI team accuracy: Methods

 \subsubsection{Training, Validation, and Test phases}

 From the set of query images (\cref{sec:method_images}), we sample images for three phases in a user study: Training, validation, and test.
 Following \cite{nguyen2021effectiveness}, we first introduce participants to the task and provide them 5 training examples.
-Then, each user is given a validation job (10 trials for ImageNet and 5 for CUB), where they must score 100\% in order to be invited to our test phase of 30 trials.
+Then, each user is given a validation job (10 trials for ImageNet and 5 for CUB), where they must score 100\% in order to be invited to our 30-trial test phase.
 Otherwise, they will be rejected and unpaid.
 Among the 10 validation trials for ImageNet, 5 are correctly-labeled and 5 are misclassified by AIs.
 This ratio is 3/2 for CUB validation (examples in \cref{supp:validation_images}).

-Right before each trial, we describe the top-1 class to participants by showing them 3 training-set images and a 1-sentence WordNet description for each ImageNet class.
+Right before each trial, we describe the AI's top-1 label to users by showing them 3 training-set images and a 1-sentence WordNet description for each ImageNet class.
 For CUB classes, we show 6 representative images (instead of 3) for users to better recognize the characteristics of each bird (see \cref{fig:sample_images}).

-\subsec{Sampling} For every classifier, we randomly sample 300 correctly and 300 incorrectly predicted images together with their corresponding explanations for the test trials.
-Over all 6 explanation methods, we have 2 datasets $\times$ 600 images $\times$ 6 methods = 7,200 test images in total, including both ImageNet and CUB.
+\subsec{Sampling} For every classifier, we randomly sample 300 correctly- and 300 incorrectly-predicted images together with their corresponding explanations for the test trials.
+Over all 6 explanation methods, we have 2 datasets $\times$ 600 images $\times$ 6 methods = 7,200 test images in total.